-The transition of health care delivery from acute care hospitals to outpatient (ambulatory) settings has revealed the need for greater understanding and implementation of basic infection prevention guidance.
+The transition of healthcare delivery from acute care hospitals to outpatient (ambulatory) settings has revealed the need for greater understanding and implementation of basic infection prevention guidance.
 In 2011, this increased need resulted in the Centers for Disease Control and Prevention (CDC) and the Healthcare Infection Control Practices Advisory Committee to release recommendations for infection control in the ambulatory care setting.

 Ambulatory settings have unique considerations given the level of care provided and the differing requirements for infection control.
 Here we provide a brief summary of the published recommendations.

-Another aspect that must be considered is surveillance, which is defined as the ongoing, systematic collection, analysis, and interpretation of data regarding health-related events to reduce morbidity and mortality and to improve health.
+Another aspect that must be considered is surveillance, which is defined as the ongoing, systematic collection, analysis and interpretation of data regarding health-related events to reduce morbidity and mortality and to improve health.
 Surveillance typically refers to tracking of outcome measures but can also refer to tracking of adherence to specific process measures as a means to reduce infection transmission (e.g., hand hygiene).
-Surveillance for outcome measures in ambulatory care settings is challenging because patient encounters may be brief or sporadic, and evaluation and treatment of consequent infections may involve different health care settings (e.g., if a patient seeks care for infection in the hospital).
+Surveillance for outcome measures in ambulatory care settings is challenging because patient encounters may be brief or sporadic and evaluation and treatment of consequent infections may involve different healthcare settings (e.g., if a patient seeks care for infection in the hospital).

 Good hand hygiene, including use of alcohol-based hand rubs and hand washing with soap and water, is critical to reduce the risk of spreading infections in ambulatory care settings.

-- Personal Protective Equipment (PPE) refers to wearable equipment intended to protect personnel from exposure to or contact with infectious agents.
-Examples include gloves, gowns, face masks, respirators, goggles, and face shields.
-The selection of PPE is based on the nature of the patient interaction and potential for exposure to blood, body fluids, or infectious agents.
+Personal protective equipment (PPE) refers to wearable equipment intended to protect personnel from exposure to or contact with infectious agents.
+Examples include gloves, gowns, face masks, respirators, goggles and face shields.
+The selection of PPE is based on the nature of the patient interaction and potential for exposure to blood, body fluids or infectious agents.
 In addition to protection of personnel, face masks are also effective in limiting the dispersal of oropharyngeal droplets and are recommended when placing a catheter or injecting materials into epidural or subdural spaces, as during myelography or spinal or epidural anesthesia.

-- Implementation of the OSHA Bloodborne Pathogens Standard has helped increase the protection of personnel from blood exposure and sharps injuries, but there is room for improvement in ambulatory care settings.
+Implementation of the OSHA Bloodborne Pathogens Standard has helped increase the protection of personnel from blood exposure and sharps injuries, but there is room for improvement in ambulatory care settings.